The Barnwood Winter Roosting Box

 A table saw makes it easy to cut the bevels.
 The photo shows the slightly tilted saw blade.
 Cut a test piece to check the angle, and make any adjustments before cutting the bevels on the front and back pieces.

 One of the differences between a birdhouse and a roosting box is the placement of the entrance hole: locating the entrance near the bottom helps to reduce heat loss as the warmer air rises within the box.

 The size of the entrance hole determines the types of birds that can enter the shelter.
-Bluebirds, chickadees, nuthatches and wrens will fit easily through an 1-1/2" opening, but larger and more aggressive starlings are too big to cannot get in.
+Bluebirds, chickadees, nuthatches and wrens will fit easily through a 1-1/2" opening, but larger and more aggressive starlings are too big and cannot get in.
 I positioned the opening in the lower right corner and used a 1-1/2" diameter Forstner bit to drill the hole.

 Step 5: Add a Guard